 The public is advised to stay away from the volcano as the trail is still unstable.

-Communities in the Red Volcanic Hazard Zone in St. Vincent have been evacuated.
-Persons from the Orange Hazard Zone have been allowed to return to their homes.
+Persons from the Red and Orange Hazard Zone have been allowed to return to their homes.

 The UWI-SRC’s Education & Outreach section is providing communications and public relations support to the National Emergency Management Organisation (NEMO)

 Lava Dome/Coulee Dimensions (estimated) as of March 19, 2021

 *Last values calculated prior to destruction at the onset of the explosive phase.

 - A 3-person team comprising of senior scientists and technicians from The UWI-SRC and the Montserrat Volcano Observatory (MVO) was on rotation on island from January 2021 to October 2021.
 This team was based at the Belmont Observatory and worked closely with local authorities to monitor the volcano.